Mapbox DevKit MCP Server

 For the simplest setup, you can connect directly to Mapbox's hosted DevKit MCP endpoint without installing or running anything locally.
 This endpoint is available at https://mcp-devkit.mapbox.com/mcp.

-For example, Claude Desktop users can configure the hosted endpoint by adding the mcpServers key to their claude_desktop_config.json file:
+Configure the hosted endpoint by adding the mcpServers key to your claude_desktop_config.json file:

 {